FREQUENTLY ASKED QUESTIONS

 When the pessary is fitted correctly and sitting in the right position, you should not feel it, similar to a tampon.
 If you do feel it, see your physiotherapist for re-assessment.

-You may be able to use a pessary, but this will be up to your OBGYN.
-Unfortunately, we cannot fit you with a pessary at our clinic, as you must be monitored by your specialist during pregnancy.
+You may be able to use a pessary, but this will be up to your OBGYN; we require a letter from them stating they are recommending this.

 The manufacturers of pessaries suggest that a pessary is replaced with a new one once a year.
 Over time, it may become discolored; this is OK.
 However, if you notice tiny cracks in the material or if it has become deformed, it is time to have it replaced.